 access the same home directory for a given user account.
 The storage capacity

-allows us to keep users data for two weeks after the experiment.
+allows us to keep users data for three months after the experiment.

 Computers at the ID beamlines are connected to

 internal 56Gbps fiber network and the workstations accessible from outside

 the lab (ws2, ws5, and ws6) are connected to 10Gbps uplink.
 The BM subnet is